hfular/learngit/README.md

 # learngit
 learn git command with practical demo.
 Add new line for master branch.
+Changes on features branch.

 Commit on master file for testing to rebase again on feture branch.
+Changes on myBranch
+Changes on features branch.
+This is just a sample test.
+Hope it should also work with rebase.

 Rebase on 3rd time

+New branch created by Rahul on 15 Aug

 Changes on myBranch